ilkkamtk/hybridisovellukset/Week5/tailwind.md

     ```
 7. Test that the buttons are shown only when the user is logged in and that the event listeners work.

+## Lab assignment 3
+1. Continue in the same branch.
+2. Check if the username and/or email are available.
+If not, show an error message below the input field.
+3. Add two new functions to `useUser` hook `ApiHooks.tsx`: `getUsernameAvailable` and `getEmailAvailable`:
+    ```tsx
+      const getUserNameAvailable = async (username: string) => {
+        const result = await fetchData<{available: boolean}>(
+            import.meta.env.VITE_AUTH_API + '/users/username/' + username,
+        );
+        return result;
+    };

+    const getEmailAvailable = async (email: string) => {
+        const result = await fetchData<{available: boolean}>(
+            import.meta.env.VITE_AUTH_API + '/users/email/' + email,
+        );
+        return result;
+    };
+    ```

+4. Add two new states with boolean values to `RegisterForm` component: `usernameAvailable` and `emailAvailable`.
+Set the default value to `true`.
+5. Use `getUsernameAvailable` and `getEmailAvailable` in `doRegister` function to check if the username and email are available.
+Set the state values to the return values of the functions.
+If the username or email is not available, don't send the form data to the server.
+Also show an error message below the input field by using conditional rendering.
+Use Tailwind CSS classes to style the error messages.

 ## Submit

 1. Run `npm build` or `npm run build`